(Article last updated: October 12, 2017)

 If you're planning to be there for the whole week, get in some quality park touring time at the beginning of your trip before crowds really ramp up.

-In 2016, these are the Table Service locations serving their own spin on a Thanksgiving meal.
+In 2016, these were the Table Service locations serving their own spin on a Thanksgiving meal.
+While Disney hasn't confirmed any restaurants for 2017, the selection should be similar:

 - Cinderella’s Royal Table